Answering Your Questions About Serious Injuries

 3. What does it cost for you to represent me?

 The Law Offices of Jan M. Weinberg charges contingency fees on personal injury cases.
 The fee is a percentage of the compensation obtained for the client.
 The contingency fee depends upon the complexity of the case.
-The Law Offices of Jan M. Weinberg advances all costs of the case.
-Costs are reimbursed only at the conclusion of the case when the clients recover compensation.
-The clients do not owe any legal fees or costs unless and until they recover compensation.
+The Law Offices of Jan M. Weinberg pays any costs associated with your case up and until you get a settlement, so you have no out-of-pocket expenses.

 4. Will it be necessary to file suit in my personal injury case?